 If a series trust is classified as a single-class REMIC under Treasury regulations promulgated pursuant to section 67 of the Code, a Regular Owner also will be required to include in income a share of the administrative fees of the series trust.
 Administrative fees include the servicing and guaranty fees imposed at the level of the series trust assets.
 See, for example, "MATERIAL FEDERAL INCOME TAX CONSEQUENCES" in the Multifamily MBS Prospectus.
+The TJCA suspends the application of sections 67 and 68 of the Code for tax years through December 31, 2025.
+As a result a Regular Owner that is an individual, trust or estate will be unable to take certain itemized deductions described in these sections.
+Under the TCJA, such Regular Owner generally would not be eligible to deduct its allocable share of all administrative and other non-interest expenses relating to a REMIC under Code section 212.

-For a Regular Owner that is an individual, a deduction for such fees will be allowed only to the extent that such fees, along with certain of the Regular Owner's other miscellaneous itemized deductions, exceed 2% of the Regular Owner's adjusted gross income.
+For tax years beginning after December 31, 2025, a deduction for such fees generally will be allowed to such a Regular Owner only to the extent that such fees, along with certain of the Regular Owner's other miscellaneous itemized deductions, exceed 2% of the Regular Owner's adjusted gross income.
 A Regular Owner's share of such fees generally will be determined by (i) allocating the amount of such expenses for each calendar quarter on a pro rata basis to each day in the calendar quarter, and (ii) allocating the daily amount among the beneficial owners of Regular and Residual Certificates in proportion to their respective amounts of income accruing on the certificates on that day.
 Similar rules apply in the case of (x) estates and trusts, and (y) individuals owning an interest in a Regular Certificate through an investment in a "pass-through entity."
-Pass-through entities include partnerships, S corporations, grantor trusts, cooperatives, real estate investment trusts and publicly offered regulated investment companies.
+Pass-through entities include partnerships, S corporations, grantor trusts and non-publicly offered regulated investment companies, but do not include estates, trusts other than grantor trusts, cooperatives, real estate investment trusts and publicly offered regulated investment companies.
 We will report the allocable share of such fees in the manner required by the IRS.